Trump threatens a 25% tariff on the iPhone and Apple laptops

 Trump told the Wall Street Journal Monday that it’s possible the U.S. will apply new tariffs to Chinese-made consumer tech products like the iPhone.
 The new tariff could be either 10% or 25%, the president said.
 His comments come four days before he will meet Chinese leader Xi Jinping for trade talks.

-Other Apple products assembled in China, like AirPods, Macbook Pro, iPad, and Apple Watch, could also be subject to the new tariffs.
+Other Apple products assembled in China, like AirPods, the MacBook Pro, iPad, and Apple Watch, could also be subject to the new tariffs.

-Apple’s stock fell 1.8% in after hours trading on Trump’s comments.
+Apple’s stock fell 1.8% in after-hours trading on Trump’s comments.

 Related: To appreciate the futility of Trump’s trade war, consider the iPhone